folini/Page-Auditor/README.md

 ## License
 This code snippet is released under [__BSD-3-Clause__](./LICENSE.md) license.

-Run `npm run test-coverage` to check also for tests coverage.

 ## Running the Live Version
 To test the live version of **Page Auditor** is very simple.
 Visit the **Page Auditor** page on the Google Chrome Store and select the [__Add to Chrome__] button on the top right corner.
 Once you have installed the extension go to any web page you would like to analyze and start the extension from the *Extensions Menu* on the top right corner of the browser.